Sage-Bionetworks-Workflows/nf-genie/README.md

 Follow instructions here for running the main GENIE processing locally.

-It's recommended to use an EC2 instance to run processing and develop locally.
+It's recommended to use an EC2 instance with docker to run processing and develop locally.
 Follow instructions using [Service-Catalog-Provisioning](https://help.sc.sageit.org/sc/Service-Catalog-Provisioning.938836322.html) to create an ec2 on service catalog.
 You will also want to follow the section [SSM with SSH](https://help.sc.sageit.org/sc/Service-Catalog-Provisioning.938836322.html#ServiceCatalogProvisioning-SSMwithSSH) if you want to use VS code to run/develop.

 ### Dependencies

-Install nextflow and any dependencies (e.g: Java) by following instructions here: [Get started — Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#get-started)
+1. Install nextflow and any dependencies (e.g: Java) by following instructions here: [Get started — Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#get-started)
+2. Be sure to pull the latest version of the main GENIE docker image into your environment, see here for more details: [GENIE Dockerhub](https://github.com/Sage-Bionetworks/Genie/blob/develop/CONTRIBUTING.md#dockerhub)

 #### Using an EC2